rowin1125/lazypanel/README.md

 # Lazypanel

-## Handle all devices in and around your house just at 1 place
+## 1 Central place for every device

+This is a very simple setup for a future idea of my.
+This panel will control all devices in the house.
+This is for the future 🥳🤓

 ## Setup